theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/reports/index.md

 !!! warning "Warning!
 Missing Authorization"
     To use Reports in yunIO, access to the designated authority objects (RFC) in SAP must be available.
-    For more information, refer to the knowledge base article [SAP User Rights: Report](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#report).
+    For more information, refer to the knowledge base article [SAP Authority Objects: Report](../setup-in-sap/sap-authority-objects.md/#report).

 ### About Reports